mdn/content/files/en-us/web/css/color_value/color/index.md

 - `c1`, `c2`, `c3`
   - : Each value can be written as a {{CSSXref("number")}}, a {{CSSXref("percentage")}}, or the keyword `none` (equivalent to `0` in this case).
 These values represent the component values for the output color.
 When using a `<number>` value, 0-1 represents the bounds of the colorspace.
 Values outside of that range are permitted but will be out of {{glossary("Gamut", "gamut")}} for the given colorspace.
 When using a percentage value, 100% represents 1 and 0% represents 0.
 - `A` {{optional_inline}}
   - : An {{CSSXref("&lt;alpha-value&gt;")}} where the number `1` corresponds to `100%` (full opacity), or the keyword `none` to explicitly specify no alpha channel.
 This represents the alpha channel value of the output color.
 If the `A` channel value is not explicitly specified, it defaults to the alpha channel value of the origin color.
+If included, the value is preceded by a slash (`/`).

 #### Defining relative color output channel components